 MTaPS helps countries:

-- Conduct stakeholder mapping of supply chain systems, establish/strengthen a supply chain governing body with identified stakeholders, and assist that body to develop a political strategy/supply governance plan
+- Conduct stakeholder mapping of supply chain systems, establish/strengthen a supply chain governing body with identified stakeholders, and assist that body to develop a political strategy/supply governance plan (example, as in the Philippines)

 - Strengthen supply chain governance capacity to set clear rules and structures and disseminate information in collaboration with Global Health Supply Chain partners